jackblackCH/osx-setup/README.md

 ```

 ## Configs
-RCM is a .dotfile manager that allows to auto-symlink a directory with dotfiles into your userhome (where they belong to).
+RCM is a .dotfile manager that allows you to auto-symlink a directory with your dotfiles into your userhome (where they mostly belong to and read by the software).
-This enables you to in a clean way to store/manage your user configurations in a repository (mostly dotfiles)
+This enables you to maintain your custom settings within a repository

 ```
 brew tap thoughtbot/formulae